 If you’re not fond of challenging hikes, then you should go to Eagle River Nature Center, because it only involves a short trek.
 Moreover, you will see great mountain views along the way.
 This is also a tree-filled mountain, which makes a calm and relaxing atmosphere.
 The trek is one of the most adult and child-friendly things to do in Anchorage, so everyone in the family can enjoy it!

 A fun place to ski!
 Your Alaska getaway won’t be complete if you haven’t tried skiing.
 By going up, you can choose between riding a tram or hiking your way up to the mountain area.
 This place is surely for people who seek adventure.
 The view all over the place is also a perfect giveaway.

 Kincaid Park is a large park in South Anchorage.
 This tremendous park is well worth a visit.
 It’s clean, beautiful, and accessible.
 Just remember to be mindful as this park has quicksand so it can easily become one of the most dangerous things to do in Anchorage, Alaska!

-A place no to be missed for bird lovers planning what to do in Anchorage.
+A place not to be missed for bird lovers planning what to do in Anchorage.
 A nice stroll in this area would give you the chance to see not only birds but also other animals like moose and fish.
 However, seeing as birds are seasonal, it is recommended to go here during the summer season for a bigger chance to see a lot of birds.

 Get to learn about the Alaskan culture in the Alaska Native Heritage Center.
-You will gain knowledge about the Alaskan Native People and get to see native houses, learn about their traditions, and different customs.
+You will gain knowledge about the Alaskan Native People and get to see native houses, and learn about their traditions and different customs.
 Feed yourself interesting information about the Native American history in Alaska Native Heritage Center, don’t miss the chance, and visit the most culturally significant things to do in Anchorage, Alaska!

 Suggested Tour: Alaska Native Heritage Center Tour